 The souffles will puff and set but will remain somewhat jiggly in their centers in about 15 minutes.
 They are ready to garnish and serve the moment you remove them from your oven.

 Add a teaspoon of cream and a handful of crumbled goat cheese to garnish, a spoonful of pesto sauce, or some freshly snipped chives.
 My mom enjoys hers with extra cheese of choice and a small dollop of sour cream.

 Every idea for garnishment is a great idea as it’s what your eaters will eat.

 What to Serve with This Creamy Breakfast Souffle Recipe?

-If I want to feel full and happy the whole day after breakfast, I pair this classic souffle recipe with other great breakfast or Brunch recipes like my Boursin Omelet or a slice of quiche.
+If I want to feel full and happy the whole day after breakfast, I pair this classic souffle recipe with other great breakfast or Brunch recipes like a slice of quiche.
 In my photos herein, I simply poached eggs and tried to make the souffle the star of the show.

 Can Creamy Grits and Goat Cheese Breakfast Souffles Be Made in Advance?